 Find My Data

 I first locate my data source, a file called patient-visit_1K.csv, which contains a form of PII known as PHI (protected health information).
-Note that IRI has several data discovery tools, including a flat-file profilers and “dark data” wizard to find PII in CSVs.
+I happen to know about this file.
+But what if I had many CSV files and I do not know which ones need masking?

 Pick and Run a Job Creation Wizard